Can Scalp Psoriasis Cause Hair Loss?

 - Talk to your dermatologist about effective methods for moisturizing your scalp.

 - Use a gentle combing or brushing technique to loosen and remove scale.
 Picking and pulling at plaque removes hair as well as scale.

-Is Your Treatment Part of the Problem?
+Is Your Solution Part of the Problem?

 Medicated shampoos tend to be hard on your hair.
 Psoriasis can be a challenging skin condition, and the products designed to combat it often contain harsh ingredients.
 This is especially true for medicated shampoos.
-The skin on your scalp is thick, which means it requires aggressive treatment.
+The skin on your scalp is thick, which means it requires aggressive solution.

 Another culprit might be an over-the-counter product containing salicylic acid.
 This is an acid that breaks down scales but also causes breakage in your hair.

-But whatever option you try next, be assured that psoriasis treatment is a journey.
 Finding the right formula for your skin takes time and patience, but it doesn’t mean you’re hopeless.
 And if there’s anything we at Delfina Skin can do to help you explore the possibilities, please let us know.